meiam001/TwitchBot/readme.md

 There is one "Passive" process, ActiveUserProcess in main.py.

+Models.py contains an object representation of the sqlite database data is persisted on.
+All queries are in Models.MyDatabase

 <h1><u>TwitchBot</u></h1>
 Connects to twitch IRC and reacts to certain text based commands.
 Currently has the following features